Look no further than Haywood County for the perfect family hikes.

-Easy – Moderate – This local favorite is one of the most visited hiking areas in Haywood County and a favorite among families.
-This unique location consists of 300+ acres of grassy bald that makes for an easier hike with sweeping, unobstructed views of the surrounding mountains.
+Max Pax is a local favorite for family hikes, and is actually one of the most visited hiking areas in Haywood County.
+This easy-to-moderate hike’s unique location consists of 300+ acres of grassy bald that makes for an easier hike with sweeping, unobstructed views of the surrounding mountains.
 The trail provides two loops to choose from: 1.4 miles and 2.4 miles.
 The loops guide you up and around the summit.

-Before any elk-watching adventure, be sure to review elk watching etiquette to make sure that you and your family enjoy a safe trip!
+Before an elk-watching adventure, be sure to review elk watching etiquette to make sure that you and your family enjoy a safe trip!

 The herd can often be seen grazing in the fields.
 Bulls are “in velvet,” rapidly growing new antlers.
 The calves are growing quickly and will gain as much as 140 pounds by winter.

 The mating season for elk is called the rut, which occurs from mid-September through the end of October.
 Large bulls bugle and fight for domination and the right to breed with the cows.
 This can be a dangerous time for visitors as the bulls can be aggressive with unpredictable behavior.
 For your protection, please remain on the roadway and near your vehicle during the rut.